-Means shall be provided to ensure safe, convenient and unobstructed passage for any person embarking on, or disembarking from, the ship between the head of the pilot ladder, or of any accommodation ladder or other appliance, and the ship's deck.
-Where such passage is by means of:
+Means shall be provided to ensure safe, convenient and unobstructed passage for any person embarking on, or disembarking from, the ship between the head of the pilot ladder,

 - .1 a gateway in the rails or bulwark, adequate handholds shall be provided; - .2 a bulwark ladder, two handhold stanchions rigidly secured to the ship's structure at or near their bases and at higher points shall be fitted.
-The bulwark ladder shall be securely attached to the ship to prevent overturning.

-5 Shipside doors
+The bulwark ladder shall be securely attached to the ship to prevent overturning. - 5 Shipside doors